Media Center

 According to most studies, flexibility is no longer viewed as a perk to be earned over time and through loyal service.
 It’s simply an expectation.
 Many employees will change jobs if not provided the flexibility to decide for themselves when they work best at home and when it’s more productive to work in an office setting.

 An O.C.
-Tanner Institute 2022 Global Culture Study found that job tasks that require intense concentration, creativity, or meeting deadlines may be better performed from home.
+Tanner Institute 2025 Global Culture Study found that job tasks that require intense concentration, creativity, or meeting deadlines may be better performed from home.
 Yet transparency, communication across teams—and even career advancement—are best fostered by time spent engaged with coworkers in a common physical environment.
 Collaboration, when thoughtfully deployed to increase productivity and enhance the capabilities of others, can be an additional positive byproduct of onsite work.
 Having a regular presence among coworkers also helps assure that everyone has and keeps a seat at the table.
-When employees are granted predictable flexibility—meaning usual days working in and out of the workplace—their organizations enjoy:
+When employees are granted predictable flexibility and growth opportunities at work, employees are 68 times more likely to thrive.
+They are also more likely to remain with that employer.

 Acknowledge Generational Differences

 Recognizing that the current workforce spans six generations, each of which shares a different perspective and preferred means of communication, a one-size-fits-all approach isn’t likely to be successful.
-While some Baby Boomers may be longing for “the good old days,” most Millennials and those born after them are embracing many of the resulting changes.
-This is an important population to consider since they will comprise 75 percent of the workforce by 2025.
+While some Baby Boomers may long for “the good old days,” most Millennials and those born after them are embracing many of the resulting changes.
+This is an important population to consider since they represent 35% of the workforce.

 A study by Applauz Resources found that identity and belonging is highly important to most Millennials.
 Once fostered more frequently by external sources like religion and local communities, identity and belonging are now primarily fueled by employers for many in this generation.
 Like most people, Millennials value appreciation and personal development.
 They seek a culture where they have opportunities for training and mentoring.
 The same study found that over 94 percent of those in this generation want to apply their professional skills to give back to a charitable organization.
 Born during the technology explosion, Millennials fully embrace innovation and will leave companies that lag behind.
 In short, Millennials care about much more than an organization’s bottom line and look for employers that demonstrate aligned values.